jbiason/blog/content/research/decoding-fast.md

 ### Operator: No Operator

-When there is no operator defined, you have a "no operator" operator.
-It means there is no special way of dealing with the incoming value: You just capture it and use it.
+When there is no operator defined in the field definition in the template, then the operator is the "no operator" operator.
+It means there is no special way of dealing with the incoming value.

 When a field have No Operator, there will be no bit in the Presence Map.

 ### Operator: Constant

-A field with the Constant operator will not appear in the incoming data and you should assume that its value is the value in the constant.
-Previously I mentioned that a list of securities may have the field 22, "Source", and field 207, "Exchange", with constant values, they would be defined as
+A field with the Constant operator will not appear in the incoming data and the decoder should assume that its value is the value in the constant.
+Previously I mentioned that a list of securities may have the field 22, "Source", and field 207, "Exchange", with constant values, so they would be defined as

 ```xml
 <string name="Source" id="22">